A year ago, Mayor Stephanie Rawlings-Blake and her senior staff got a memo that must have astonished them.

 McClintock’s probe of “phonegate” began last June after City Comptroller Joan Pratt caused an uproar at a Board of Estimates meeting by accusing Rawlings-Blake of “illegally” trying to install a new phone system and telling “an untruth” about her actions.

-Pratt pointed out that her office ran the city’s phone service and was nearing the end of a lengthy bidding process to install VOIP technology when she discovered that the mayor had secretly sanctioned a competitive network run by the Mayor’s Office of Information Technology (MOIT).
+Pratt pointed out that her office ran the city’s phone service and was nearing the end of a lengthy bidding process to install VOIP technology when she discovered that Rawlings-Blake had quietly sanctioned a competitive network run by the Mayor’s Office of Information Technology (MOIT).

 McClintock agreed to look into the matter.
 His report, released Friday, found no illegalities regarding the purchase of VOIP equipment, but much redundant effort and money spent on presently-unused computer hardware.